Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Integration with Libraries
 • Exporting and Saving Plots

-"WordCloud" is a Python library used for generating word clouds, which are visual representations of text data where the size of each word corresponds to its frequency or importance within the text.
+<h2>"WordCloud" is a Python library used for generating word clouds, which are visual
+representations of text data where the size of each word corresponds to its frequency or importance within the text.</h2>
 • Word Frequency Calculation
 • Customization Options
 • Visualization of Textual Data